Mercer Global Advisors Inc. ADV Buys 82 Shares of Laboratory Co. of America Holdings (NYSE:LH)

 Analysts Set New Price Targets

 A number of research analysts recently issued reports on LH shares.
-Mizuho lifted their price target on shares of Laboratory Co. of America from $250.00 to $277.00 and gave the company a “buy” rating in a research report on Friday, February 17th.
-Robert W. Baird lifted their target price on shares of Laboratory Co. of America to $300.00 and gave the stock an “outperform” rating in a report on Friday, February 17th.
-Truist Financial lifted their target price on shares of Laboratory Co. of America from $275.00 to $285.00 and gave the stock a “buy” rating in a report on Friday, February 17th.
-Morgan Stanley lifted their target price on shares of Laboratory Co. of America from $290.00 to $303.00 and gave the stock an “overweight” rating in a report on Friday, January 6th.
-Finally, Credit Suisse Group decreased their target price on shares of Laboratory Co. of America from $305.00 to $304.00 and set an “outperform” rating for the company in a report on Tuesday, February 21st.
+Morgan Stanley lifted their price target on shares of Laboratory Co. of America from $290.00 to $303.00 and gave the company an “overweight” rating in a research report on Friday, January 6th.
+Truist Financial lifted their price target on shares of Laboratory Co. of America from $275.00 to $285.00 and gave the company a “buy” rating in a research report on Friday, February 17th.
+Mizuho lifted their target price on shares of Laboratory Co. of America from $250.00 to $277.00 and gave the stock a “buy” rating in a report on Friday, February 17th.
+Credit Suisse Group decreased their target price on shares of Laboratory Co. of America from $305.00 to $304.00 and set an “outperform” rating for the company in a report on Tuesday, February 21st.
+Finally, Robert W. Baird lifted their target price on shares of Laboratory Co. of America to $300.00 and gave the stock an “outperform” rating in a report on Friday, February 17th.
 Three research analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
 According to MarketBeat.com, Laboratory Co. of America currently has an average rating of “Moderate Buy” and a consensus price target of $285.50.

 Insider Activity at Laboratory Co. of America